getk2/k2/media/k2/assets/vendors/studio-42/elfinder/README.md

 ------------
 ### jQuery / jQuery UI
  * jQuery 1.8.0+
- * jQuery UI 1.9.0+ (require selectable, draggable, droppable and resizable)
+ * jQuery UI 1.9.0+ (require draggable, droppable, resizable, selectable and slider)

 **However, we recommend newest version.**

 ### Client
- * Modern browser. elFinder was tested in Internet Explorer 8 and newest Firefox, Chrome, IE, Edge and Opera
+ * Modern browsers both of desktop or mobile. elFinder was tested in newest Chrome, Edge, Firefox, IE and Opera
+     - **Caution**: Web App mode ("apple-mobile-web-app-capable" meta tag) on iOS is not work perfectly in elFinder

 ### Server
  * Any web server
  * PHP 5.2+ (Recommend PHP 5.4 or higher) And for thumbnails - GD / Imagick module / convert(imagemagick) require
+     * Recommend PHP 7.1 or higher to supports non-ASCII character of file path/name on the Windows server

 Installation
 ------------